 Derby Law School has an ethos of ‘learning by doing’ to build your employability skills and ensure you’re work-ready on graduation.
 We offer different variations of real-world learning to take legal education out of the abstract and into reality – from mooting competitions and mock trials to drafting contracts and bail applications.

-Work placements enable you to learn more about the legal sector and yourself into the bargain.
-Through the Law School’s excellent relationship with the local legal profession, some of our students in previous years have had the opportunity to undertake work placements.
-The Law School actively supports students in identifying work placements where possible.
+Work internships enable you to learn more about the legal sector.
+Through the Law School’s excellent relationship with the local legal profession, some of our students in previous years have had the opportunity to undertake work internships with local Government, local charities, Citizens Advice Bureau, the NHS legal department and the University of Derby Legal Department.
+The Law School actively supports students in identifying work internships where possible.

 A vibrant programme of ‘paid for’ study visits will give you insights into the profession, including fieldtrips to local courts.
-Previous students on our LLB (Hons) have toured ‘Legal London’ including the Supreme Court and the Houses of Parliament and have also visited The Hague, the legal capital of the world, where they saw the international courts in action.
-There has also been opportunity to visit Dublin to explore a different legal system.
+Previous students have toured London, including the Supreme Court and the Houses of Parliament and as well as visited The Hague, the legal capital of the world, where you can see the international courts in action.
+Students have also had the opportunity to visit Dublin to explore a different legal system.

 Links with the profession